enoquesantos/django-celery-rabbitmq/README.md

 ## start and run manually
 ### Create the .env
 1. Create a copy of application.env.example in application folder
-2. Create the database and set the user, host, password and port
-3. Add the .env parameters
+2. Add the .env parameters

 ### Create the virtual environment
 ```